-- b.
-PNM has modeled its overall generation portfolio under two alternative scenarios: "with the Four Corners Power Plant," and "without the Four Corners Power Plant."
-Those scenarios reveal that customers would save money if PNM exits as a co-owner in the plant by December 31, 2024, as opposed to staying in the plant through December 31, 2031, its current planned operating life.
-This analysis conforms with the requirement from the approved stipulation in Case no. 16-00276-UT that PNM examine an early exit from Four Corners as of a 2024 and 2028 timeframe. - c.
-The Energy Transition Act provides mechanisms that mitigate impacts to tribal and local communities from the shutdown of the plant, and PNM's analyses demonstrate customers benefit from exit of Four Corners when compared to being supplied from alternative generation resources.
-Abandonment of the plant when accomplished in conjunction with the issuance of energy transition bonds results in increased savings to customers and benefits impacted communities. - d.
-PNM has identified the availability of adequate potential new resources that, subject to Commission approvals in a separate proceeding, will be sufficient to replace PNM's share of the Four Corners coal, and result in a net public benefit.
+- requirement from the approved stipulation in Case No. 16-00276-UT that PNM examine an early exit from Four Corners as of 2024 and 2028. - e.
+The Energy Transition Act provides mechanisms that mitigate economic impacts to tribal and local communities from the shutdown of the plant, and PNM's analyses demonstrate customers benefit from exit of Four Corners when compared to being supplied from alternative generation resources.
+Abandonment of the plant when accomplished in conjunction with the issuance of energy transition bonds results in increased savings to customers and benefits impacted communities. - f.
+PNM has confirmed the availability of adequate potential new resources that, subject to Commission approvals in a separate proceeding, will be sufficient to replace PNM's share of the Four Corners coal, and result in a net public benefit.